OpenBB-finance/OpenBB/website/content/sdk/reference/economy/get_groups.md

 ---
 title: get_groups
-description: This page provides content about the openbb.economy.get_groups() function, sourced from OpenBB-Finance.
+description: "This page provides content about the openbb.economy.get_groups() function," sourced from OpenBB-Finance.
 The function doesn't take any parameters nor returns any output.
 keywords: